roadrunner-server/roadrunner-docs/docs/en/intro/config.md

         # If the job has priority set to 0, it will inherit the pipeline's priority.
 Default: 10.
         priority: 10

-        # Number of jobs to prefetch from the SQS.
-Amazon SQS never returns more messages than this value
+        # Number of jobs to prefetch from the SQS until ACK/NACK.
-        # (however, fewer messages might be returned).
-Valid values: 1 to 10.
         #
         # Default: 10
         prefetch: 10